Molly Schaus: USA Hockey

-When not playing or training, Molly loves visiting her family in Buffalo, NY, where both her parents as well as her brothers were born.

 Awards and honors

 USA Hockey

 Two-time member of the U.S. Women's National Team for the International Ice Hockey Federation World Women's Championship (gold-2008-09) ...
 Member of the U.S. Women's Select Team for the 2008 Four Nations Cup (1st) ...
 Two-time member of the U.S. Women's Under-22 Select Team for the Under-22 Series with Canada (2007–08) ...
 Three-time USA Hockey Women's National Festival participant (2007–09) ...
 Five-time USA Hockey Player Development Camp attendee (2002–06).

 College

 As a Junior (2008–09): Completed her third season at Boston College of Hockey East ...
 Recorded an NCAA second-best .938 save percentage ...
 Ranked second in the nation with 10 shutouts ...
 Top-10 finalist for the Patty Kazmaier Memorial Award ...
 Named Hockey East First Team All-Star and earned a spot on the Hockey East All-Tournament Team ...
 Named to Hockey East's All-Academic Team.
 As a Sophomore (2007–08): Broke the school's single-season record with 920 saves ...
 Named to Hockey East's All-Academic Team.
 As a Freshman (2006–07): Led team to its first-ever NCAA Women's Frozen Four berth ...
 Posted a league-best .931 save percentage and school-record 1.90 GAA ...
 Stopped 73 shots on Feb.
 6 in the Beanpot semifinal against Harvard to break the previous NCAA record of 70 and earn the Beanpot's Bertagna Award ...
 Made 45 and 47 saves against Dartmouth College and the University of Minnesota Duluth in back-to-back double overtime NCAA tournament games ...
 Hockey East Second Team All-Star selection ...
 Unanimous selection to the Hockey East All-Rookie Team ...
 Earned the Athletic Director's Award for Academic Achievement ...
 BC's Scholar-Athlete Award recipient ....
 Named to Hockey East's All-Academic Team.